IMLA’s Aims and Objectives

 - Taking a lead role in specific IMLA activities as discussed and agreed at ManCo/Board meetings.

-- Attending ManCo and ExCo meetings and representing IMLA at meetings with UKF or other organisations.
+- Attending ManCo and ExCo meetings and representing IMLA at meetings with other organisations.

 - Contributing to IMLA media activity and conference presentations.